deckhouse/deckhouse/modules/021-cni-cilium/images/README.md

 - All dependencies are collected in one image (`BASE_CILIUM_DEV`)
 - All "non-common" binaries and packages build from sources
-- *todo* All common packages taken from ALTLinux
+- All common packages taken from ALTLinux
 - All utility images are based on `BASE_CILIUM_DEV` and are build in one pass (without complex multi-stage assemblies)
 - Final image based on distroless